Cough: Reactive airway disease

 When coughing is the only complaint of a person who meets the criteria for asthma (bronchial hyperresponsiveness and reversibility), this is termed cough-variant asthma.
 Atopic cough and eosinophilic bronchitis are related conditions.
 Atopic cough occurs in individuals with a family history of atopy (an allergic condition), abundant eosinophils in the sputum, but with normal airway function and responsiveness.
 Eosinophilic bronchitis is characterized by eosinophils in sputum and in bronchoalveolar lavage fluid without airway hyperresponsiveness or an atopic background.
 This condition responds to treatment with corticosteroids.
 Cough can also worsen in an acute exacerbation of chronic obstructive pulmonary disease.

 Asthma is a common cause of chronic cough in adults and children.
 Coughing may be the only symptom the person has from their asthma, or asthma symptoms may also include wheezing, shortness of breath, and a tight feeling in their chest.
 Depending on how severe the asthma is, it can be treated with bronchodilators (medicine which causes the airways to open up) or inhaled steroids.
 Treatment of the asthma should make the cough go away.

 Chronic bronchitis is defined clinically as a persistent cough that produces sputum (phlegm) and mucus, for at least three months in two consecutive years.
 Chronic bronchitis is often the cause of "smoker's cough".
 The tobacco smoke causes inflammation, secretion of mucus into the airway, and difficulty clearing that mucus out of the airways.
 Coughing helps clear those secretions out.
 May be treated by quitting smoking.
 May also be caused by pneumoconiosis and long-term fume inhalation.

 Gastroesophageal reflux

 In people with unexplained cough, gastroesophageal reflux disease should be considered.
 This occurs when acidic contents of the stomach come back up into the esophagus.
-Symptoms usually associated with GERD include heartburn, sour taste in the mouth, or a feeling of acid reflux in the chest, although, more than half of the people with cough from GERD don't have any other symptoms.
+Symptoms usually associated with GERD include heartburn, sour taste in the mouth, or a feeling of acid reflux in the chest, although, more than half of the people with cough from GERD do not have any other symptoms.
 An esophageal pH monitor can confirm the diagnosis of GERD.
 Sometimes GERD can complicate respiratory ailments related to cough, such as asthma or bronchitis.
 The treatment involves anti-acid medications and lifestyle changes with surgery indicated in cases not manageable with conservative measures.